dillonkearns/gitbook-elm-graphql/chapter1.md

 }
 ```

-When defining `SelectionSet`s in Elm, it is sometimes easier to start from the leaves and work your way up.
-This can provide more precise error messages when you're figuring out how to define your records.
-Let's try building the above example with `elm-graphql`.
+When defining `SelectionSet`s in Elm, you get more precise type error messages when you break off small pieces into constants as you go.
+Let's walk through the process of building up the `currentUser` example above with `elm-graphql`.

 * * Type mismatches errors can be hard to debug if they aren't precise enough.
 Extracting a small piece and annotating it can help you get more targeted error messages.